LeonardGreulich/StepDistPlugin/README.md

     stepdist.setBodyHeight(1.89); // Specified in meters, improves accuracy stepdist.disableGNSSCalibration(); // Disables step length calibration
     stepdist.resetData(); // Removes body height and calibrated step length

+## Background processing

+The plugin provides background processing capabilities.
+It automatically registers a foreground service on Android and enables background execution on iOS.
+It is not required that the parent Cordova application implements mechanisms for background execution.